-Oh supreme light! when clearly said, lotus flower does not compare to your divine eyes, divine feet and divine hands; the best molten gold that is prepared does not compare to the collective radiance of your divine (spiritual) body/form.
-Thus, whatever is told in this world as matching example in glorifying you, all of them are mostly explained as seen/understood [by the individuals] will only lead to showing bhagavAn (the object of such examples] in poor light [Lotus flower, gold etc., have acquired greatness; but emperumAn has natural greatness; hence, comparing such objects to bhagavAn will make one think that emperumAn is only as great/beautiful as those examples, but in reality his greatness/beauty is too great].
+Oh supreme light!
+When clearly said, lotus flower does not compare to your divine eyes, divine feet and divine hands; the best molten gold that is prepared does not compare to the collective radiance of your divine (spiritual) body/form.
+Thus, whatever is told in this world as matching example in glorifying you, are all mostly explained as seen/understood [by the individuals] and will only lead to showing bhagavAn (the object of such examples] in poor light [Lotus flower, gold etc., have acquired greatness; but emperumAn has natural greatness; hence, comparing such objects to bhagavAn will make one think that emperumAn is only as great/beautiful as those examples, but in reality his greatness/beauty is too great].

 Highlights from thirukkurukaippirAn piLLAn‘s vyAkyAnam

 Highlights from nanjIyar‘s vyAkyAnam

 See nampiLLai‘s vyAkyAnam.